halimasoulb/document_identifier/README.md

 ```
 # How to label the identified Data
 - Labeled text \
-  Every text section is labeled with a single boxe and the text detected is written above thanks to the pre-trained OpenVino model text-spotting
+  Every text section is labeled with a single boxe and the text detected is written above thanks to the pre-trained OpenVino model text-spotting, all these treatments are done in the textDetector class
+- Labeled face \
+  The initial frame is given to DocumentAligner class to align the image when rotated thanks to face-detection-adas-0001 and facial-landmarks-35-adas-0002 OpenVino pre-trained models and other treatments.